laminas/laminas-loader/docs/book/class-map-autoloader.md

 filesystem operations, and can also ensure the autoloader "plays nice" with opcode caches and PHP's realpath cache.

-The zend-loader component provides a tool for generating classmaps via `bin/classmap_generator.php`; read the [tool's documentation](classmap-generator.md) for more details.
+The laminas-loader component provides a tool for generating classmaps via `bin/classmap_generator.php`; read the [tool's documentation](classmap-generator.md) for more details.

 ## Quick Start